Bank of Amsterdam: August 1763

-The Bank of Amsterdam shut twice a year (January and July) for two weeks to balance its books; the account holders were expected to come and check their balance; for other business, they had to pay a fee.
-In 1763, the bank was closed from Friday 15 July – till Friday 29 July.
-The financial crisis at the end of July 1763, was triggered when Leendert Pieter de Neufville had to pay his obligations to Johann Ernst Gotzkowsky.
+The Bank of Amsterdam shut twice a year (in January and July) for two weeks to balance its books; the account holders were expected to come and check their balance; for other business, they had to pay a fee.
+In 1763, the bank was closed from Friday 15 July until Friday 29 July.
+The financial crisis at the end of July 1763 was triggered when Leendert Pieter de Neufville had to pay his obligations to Johann Ernst Gotzkowsky.
 On Monday 1 August, the Wisselbank refused to transfer any money and De Neufville suspended payment the next day.
-The shocking failure of De Neufville caused the market to contract its lending to bankers; bankers to stop accepting bills and creditors to stop lending on the security of bills.
+The shocking failure of De Neufville caused the market to contract its lending to bankers; bankers to stop accepting bills; and creditors to stop lending on the security of bills.
 Their reaction caused financial contagion, a "run behaviour, whereby fears of widespread financial collapse lead to the withdrawal of funding from banks and other financial institutions."
 The immediate victims were a group of independent, private "cashiers".
 (The deposits in the Wisselbank were virtually unenforceable, but everyone was free to demand the money that he had entrusted to his cashier.)
 The deferrals resulted in an international banking crisis in Amsterdam (38 bankruptcies), Hamburg (90–97), Berlin (33), Danzig, Leipzig, Breslau, Stockholm, and London.
 The bankers became unwilling to extend credit to one another, so that the failure of Neufville led to a general loss of market funding.
-Six leading Amsterdam bankers suggested on 4 August, to deposit their silver and gold bars at the Wisselbank instead of coins.
+On August 4, six prominent Amsterdam bankers proposed the idea of depositing their silver and gold bars at the Wisselbank, opting for this approach over using coins.
 On 5 August, the banks were closed and all bills drawn on Amsterdam were returned without acceptance or "protested".
 A run on the cashiers (bank tellers) followed on Saturday, 6 August.
 The Bank of Amsterdam and the Stadsbank van Lening were open until two o'clock that night to accept gold and silver, which had never happened before.
-The Bank of Amsterdam's improvised solution to the crisis was for the bank to expand its receipt window (much like a modern repo facility) to now include unminted silver bullion, a form of collateral that was in abundant supply after the Prussian demonetization.
-The "Wisselbank" introduced a new lending window that accepted bullion between 4–15 August.
+The Bank of Amsterdam's improvised solution to the crisis was for the bank to expand its receipt window (much like a modern repo facility) to include unminted silver bullion, a form of collateral that was in abundant supply after the Prussian demonetization.
+The Wisselbank introduced a new lending window that accepted bullion between 4–15 August.
 The amount of bullion went up in the next few weeks.
-After the Seven Years' War the stock of precious metals held by the Wisselbank was never as large as in the years 1763–1765, namely, 31 million guilders, of which no less than 25 million were made up of Spanish specie, and send from Hamburg.
+After the Seven Years' War the stock of precious metals held by the Wisselbank was never as large as in the years 1763–1765, that is, 31 million guilders, of which no less than 25 million were made up of Spanish specie, and sent from Hamburg.
 In the course of the 18th century, English and French competition on the Cadiz trade increased considerably so that the Dutch merchants, who used to occupy the first place, were pushed back to the third place.
-During the British credit crisis of 1772 the Wisselbank funded a city-operated loan facility for distressed merchants.
+In January 1773, after the credit crisis of 1772, the Wisselbank funded a city-operated loan facility for distressed merchants.